started investing in 1977. I wrote my first book ("Commission-Free Investing") in 1996 about

 gave me their article award for a second time.
 It gave me the encouragement to

-concepts of sequence of returns, the luck factor, and pooling the risk
+concepts of the sequence of returns, the luck factor, and pooling the risk

 (annuities) were all too new for many in this field.
-Many academics had no idea
+I thought I

 was the only village idiot with my funny concepts.